open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 DNS spans are reported for both lookups and reverse lookups.

 Lookup (IP addresses from host name) span name SHOULD be `DNS lookup {dns.question.name}`.
-TODO?
 Reverse lookup (host names from IP address) span name SHOULD be `DNS reverse lookup {dns.question.name}`.
-Span kind SHOULD be `CLIENT`.
+Span kind SHOULD be `INTERNAL`.

-Corresponding `Activity.OperationName` is `System.Net.NameResolution.DnsLookup`, `ActivitySource` name - `System.Net.NameResolution`.
+Corresponding `Activity.OperationName` is `Experimental.System.Net.NameResolution.DnsLookup`, `ActivitySource` name - `Experimental.System.Net.NameResolution`.
-Added in .NET Core 9
+Added in .NET 9

 <!-- semconv dotnet.dns.lookup -->
 <!-- NOTE: THIS TEXT IS AUTOGENERATED.
 DO NOT EDIT BY HAND. -->